Seeing Things (True Detective): Critical reviews

 "Seeing Things" received critical acclaim.
-Jim Vejvoda of IGN gave the episode an "amazing" 9 out of 10 and wrote in his verdict, "As we begin to learn more about what makes Marty and Rust tick as people, we also dive deeper into an existential morass.
+Jim Vejvoda of IGN gave the episode an "amazing" 9 out of 10, writing, "As we begin to learn more about what makes Marty and Rust tick as people, we also dive deeper into an existential morass.
 True Detective may not be the feel good show of 2014, but it sure is great at making you want to fall down this particularly bleak rabbit hole."

 Erik Adams of The A.V.
-Club gave the episode a "B+" grade and wrote, "Television history is full of characters who hold the same job as Marty and Rust; the medium's more recent history is full of men who behave like Marty.
+Club gave the episode a B+ and wrote, "Television history is full of characters who hold the same job as Marty and Rust; the medium's more recent history is full of men who behave like Marty.
 But what's making True Detective exceptional programming is in the way the program doesn't indulge their masks or their disguises, instead getting right to the point of depicting the animals within."
 Britt Hayes of Screen Crush wrote, "It becomes quite clear in 'Seeing Things' that Woody Harrelson and Matthew McConaughey are indeed very much playing to type, but they're so damn good at it."

 Alan Sepinwall of HitFix wrote, "So even though some progress is made in the case, with the ruined church having a familiar-looking antler painting on one of the surviving walls, what we have mostly investigated here are these two men, one of whom claims to have all the answers but really understands almost nothing about himself and his surroundings, the other of whom understands far too well, and has therefore given up.
 Flip a coin as to which one of them you'd want to be.
 Neither option seems appealing right now, even as True Detective itself only becomes more engrossing in this second installment."
-Gwilym Mumford of The Guardian wrote, "This episode is preoccupied is masculinity, and the ways in which men seek to control the world around them – but there is still no sign of a suspect."
+Gwilym Mumford of The Guardian wrote, "This episode is preoccupied is [sic] masculinity, and the ways in which men seek to control the world around them—but there is still no sign of a suspect."